Zerro97/khuibeom.com/content/blog/javascript-fundamentals-basics-and-lexical-scope.md

 ---

 Now we are starting to think a little more like how Javascript engine look at the code.
-Let's move on to next section to build on this mental model (specifically in metaphor 2).
+Let's move on to next section to build up our mental model.

 ## Illustrating Lexical Scope
 Scope is fundamental mechanism in which Javascript engine manage and organize variables.
 Specifically, engine uses scope to determine the accessibility of variables and functions.
 The process of determining the scopes of the variables/functions is called *lexical scoping*.

 Another useful way to think about lexical scope is with the word 'lexical'.
 In classic compiler theory there are 3 stages to compiling a language: `lexing`/`tokenization`, `parsing`, and `code generation`.
 Notice the word `lexing` stage?
 It is a stage where the parser converts source code into separate tokens.
 "Lexical" scope comes from this `lexing` stage of Javascript code execution process.
 In other words, scope is identified during lexing stage of compilation, not during code execution.

+> While I did mention about this in [part 1](https://khuibeom.com/blog/javascript-fundamentals-what-is-javascript#interpretation-and-compilation) of series, I didn't really go in depth about Javascript having two phases: parsing/compilation and execution.
+If you are curious about whether Javascript have compilation step, read this [part](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/ch1.md#required-two-phases) of the book.
+Basically in observable sense, not theory or opinion, Javascript do have sort of compilation phase before code execution.

 It is important to note that scope is only *identified* during compilation.
 The Javascript engine has yet to allocate memory space for a scope, or any other variables.
 What engine does during compilation is creating a map of lexical scopes.
 Only after initial parsing, Javascript engine uses this map to define scopes and register the identifier for each scope during code execution.